gangelop/lathan.github.io/cv.md

 # Canonical ⋅ Technical Support Engineer
 *location:* Athens, Greece (remote)
-*Period:* September 2022 - Current
+*Period:* September 2022 - December 2022 *(4 months)*

+At Canonical I was hired to be part of the newly formed Desktop Support Group.
+Unfortunately, the company decided to enforce a medical policy with which I chose to not comply.

 # Red Hat ⋅ Senior Technical Support Engineer
 *location:* Brno, Czech Republic